 The principal product of the Company is gold in the form of doré bars.
 The gold is refined under commercially competitive terms common to the industry and meets international delivery standards for gold bullion.
-Gold trades on numerous liquid markets worldwide, generally allowing for the orderly sale of gold at any time when the markets are open.
-The Company is not dependent on an individual purchaser with regard to the sale of any gold produced.
+Gold trades on numerous liquid markets worldwide, generally allowing for the orderly sale of gold at any time when the markets are open with no dependence on any individual purchaser.